lake-wg/edhoc/draft-ietf-lake-edhoc.md

   + transcript_hash is a bstr set to one of the transcript hashes TH_2, TH_3, or TH_4 as defined in Sections {{asym-msg2-form}}{: format="counter"}, {{asym-msg3-form}}{: format="counter"}, and {{exporter}}{: format="counter"}.

-  + label is a tstr set to the name of the derived key or IV, i.e. "K_2m", "IV_2m", "K_2e", "K_3m", "IV_3m", "K_3ae", or "IV_3ae".
+  + label is a tstr set to the name of the derived key or IV, i.e. "KEYSTREAM_2", "K_2m", "IV_2m", "K_2e", "K_3m", "IV_3m", "K_3ae", or "IV_3ae".

   + length is the length of output keying material (OKM) in bytes

 If the EDHOC hash algorithm is SHA-2, then Expand( PRK, info, length ) = HKDF-Expand( PRK, info, length ) {{RFC5869}}.
 If the EDHOC hash algorithm is SHAKE128, then Expand( PRK, info, length ) = KMAC128( PRK, info, L, "" ).
 If the EDHOC hash algorithm is SHAKE256, then Expand( PRK, info, length ) = KMAC256( PRK, info, L, "" ).

+KEYSTREAM_2 are derived using the transcript hash TH_2 and the pseudorandom key PRK_2e.
 K_2m and IV_2m are derived using the transcript hash TH_2 and the pseudorandom key PRK_3e2m.
 K_3ae and IV_3ae are derived using the transcript hash TH_3 and the pseudorandom key PRK_3e2m.
 K_3m and IV_3m are derived using the transcript hash TH_3 and the pseudorandom key PRK_4x3m.
 IVs are only used if the EDHOC AEAD algorithm uses IVs.

 ## EDHOC-Exporter Interface {#exporter}